rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 The project was birthed in April of 2020 and has come a long way since.
-It now offers granular scripting access using [lua][lua], plugin handling, built in text-to-speech (via [Speech dispatcher][speechd]), split view scrolling, modern telnet protocols and TLS connections to name a few.
+It now offers granular scripting access using [lua][lua], plugin handling, built in text-to-speech (via [Speech dispatcher][speechd]), split view scrolling, modern telnet protocols, and TLS connections to name a few.

 [blightmud]: https://github.com/Blightmud/Blightmud
 [tintin]: https://tintin.mudhalla.net/